Written by Donald E. Sheppard

 "This land, from that of the first peaceful chief to the province of Patofa - a distance of fifty leagues (132 miles from Montezuma to Waynesboro, a precise measure) - is a rich land, beautiful, fertile, well watered, and with fine fields along the rivers..."

-Chief Ocute probably assigned the leadership of his native army with DeSoto to Chief Patofa, given that Chief Ocute is not mentioned again.
-Patofa would lead those combined "troops" until DeSoto released them unharmed several weeks later.
+Chief Ocute probably assigned the leadership of his native army with DeSoto to Chief Patofa, given that Chief Ocute, who was never mentioned again, knew DeSoto was on the wrong track to his destination and would probably kill him when the wayward Spaniards discovered that within days.
+Patofa would lead the combined native army until DeSoto released them, unharmed, several weeks later.

-"On Thursday, the fifteenth of that month, Perico, the Indian boy who had been their guide since Apalache (above Panama City, Florida), began to lose his bearings, because now he did not know any more of the land, and he made himself out to be possessed (he was 22 miles south of the road he should have been on thru Augusta - from which their destination was only 60 miles away)... they had to take (other Indian) guides... in order to go to Cofitachequi, across an uninhabited region of nine or ten days' journey."
+"On Thursday, the fifteenth of that month, Perico, the Indian boy who had been their guide since Apalache (above Panama City, Florida), began to lose his bearings, because now he did not know any more of the land, and he made himself out to be possessed (he was 22 miles south of the road he should have been on - which ran thru Augusta - from which their destination would have been only 60 miles)... they had to take (other Indian) guides... in order to go to Cofitachequi, across an uninhabited region of nine or ten days' journey."

 Rangel, DeSoto's secretary, says here, "Many times I am amazed by the gambling spirit, or tenacity or pertinacity, or perhaps I should say constancy, because it gives better impression of the way these deceived conquistadors went on from one difficulty to another, and from another to yet a worse one, and from one danger to others and others, here losing a comrade and there three and over there more, and going from bad to worse, without learning their lesson.
 Oh marvelous God, what blindness and rapture under such an uncertain greed and such vain preaching as that which Hernando de Soto was able to tell those deluded soldiers that he led to a land where he had never been... because he knew nothing of the islands of the land to the North (today's America), knowing only the method of government of...
 Nicaragua, and of Peru, which was another manner of dealing with the Indians; and he thought that experience from there sufficed to know how to govern here on the coast of the North, and he deluded himself, as this history will relate..."

-Elvas says, "He (DeSoto) took corn (from Patofa) for four days and marched (Biedma says, "straight to the east...") for six days along a path which gradually grew narrower (once inside of South Carolina) until it was lost.
-He (first) marched in the direction where the youth guided him and crossed two rivers by fording, each of which was two crossbow-shots (one-half mile) wide..." at the Savannah River's broad flats at Shell Bluff Landing on today's South Carolina border, 22 miles below Augusta.
+Elvas says, "He (DeSoto) took corn (from Patofa) for four days and marched (Biedma says, "straight to the east...") for six days along a path which gradually grew narrower (in South Carolina) until it was lost.
+He (first) marched in the direction where the youth guided him and crossed two rivers by fording, each of which was two crossbow-shots (100 yards) wide..." at the Savannah River's broad flats above Shell Bluff Landing, at today's South Carolina border, 22 miles below Augusta.
 The river was flooded by Appalachian Mountain Spring thaw.

 Carolina Conquest Trails North Georgia YOUR STATE